eclipse-kura/kura/README.md

 and select the profiles you want to build.

-### Building Eclipse Kura Containers
+### Building Eclipse Kura™ Containers

-The kura container build process currently only supports x86 containers.
+The kura™ container build process currently only supports x86 containers.
 Following the instructions below will build two containers.
 One based on Alpine Linux ```kura-alpine-x86_64```, and another on Ubi8 ```kura-ubi8-x86_64```.

-Build Kura as per [our instructions](https://github.com/eclipse/kura#build-kura).
+Build Kura™ as per [our instructions](https://github.com/eclipse/kura#build-kura).
 To build the containers you'll need to change the target of the "Build the target profiles" step like the following:

 ```bash
 mvn -f kura/distrib/pom.xml clean install -DbuildAllContainers